kalininalab/LoReMINE/README.md

   --pacbio-hifi PACBIO_HIFI
                         path to the input Pacbio HiFi reads (.bam file) --batch_run BATCH_RUN
-                        path to the .tsv (tab seperated) file which contains 4 columns in the following order (Location of raw reads (.fastq format), type of reads (raw_pacbio, raw_nanopore or hifi_pacbio), genome size (deafult = 5000000 bp), prefix).
+                        path to the .tsv (tab seperated) file which contains 4 columns in the following order (Location of raw reads (.fastq format), type of reads (raw_pacbio, raw_nanopore or hifi_pacbio), genome size (default = 5000000 bp), prefix).
 No header is assumed, so start from first line itself -g GENOME_SIZE, --genome-size GENOME_SIZE
                         estimated genome size (default = 5000000 bp (5Mbp))
+  --weights WEIGHTS     weights of parameters (a,b & c) for calculating the assembly score while selecting the best assembly among different candidate assemblies.
+The formula to calculate assembly score is: 10*a + 2*b - 2*c + d/1e-6, where a = has_circular_chromosome, b =
+                        no_of_circular_contigs, c = no_of_contigs & d = n50 (default = 10,2,2 as seen in formula)
   -o OUTPUT, --output OUTPUT
                         path to the save the output of the pipeline -t THREADS, --threads THREADS
                         number of threads to use, default = 1 --prefix PREFIX       Prefix for the output.
 If you use "batch_run" parameter, then provide "NA" as an input for this parameter
+  --asm-coverage ASM_COVERAGE
+                        reduced coverage for initial disjointig assembly (Used only for raw Pacbio and ONT reads) incase there is a high coverage of reads.
+Default value is not set, so that it uses all reads to perform the assembly.
+Incase, the initial disjointigs doesn't get assembled due to very high coverage, then suggested value is "50", so that it uses longest 50x reads for initial disjointigs assembly
   --alt_param ALT_PARAM
-                        Run the assembly using pacbio/nanopore raw reads with alternate parameters (True or False).
+                        Run the assembly using pacbio/nanopore raw reads with alternate parameters.
 Possible inputs are "True" or "False" (default = False).
 Use this parameter only when the assembly using default parameters in not satisfactory.
-Can only be used with Pacbio/Nanopore "raw" reads and not with Pacbio "hifi" reads
+Can only be used with
-  --db_path DB_PATH     path to the directory where you downloaded antismash databases (should point to directory which includes clusterblast, knownclusterblast, pfam etc as sub-directories).
+                        Pacbio/Nanopore "raw" reads and not with Pacbio "hifi" reads --db_path DB_PATH     path to the directory where you downloaded antismash databases (should point to directory which includes clusterblast, knownclusterblast, pfam etc as sub-directories).
 Use this option only when you downloaded databases at a custom location
   --mibig               Use this option when you want to include MiBiG BGCs for clustering --clustering_type CLUSTERING_TYPE